Graduate Seminar Leadership (CEVE 521)

 4. Lead the Discussion

-Co-facilitate the 50-minute session with your partner.
+Facilitate the 50-minute session with your group.
 You are not lecturing—you are guiding discussion and activities.
-Divide responsibilities clearly (e.g., one leads the opening and key concepts, the other leads the interactive element and synthesis).
+Divide responsibilities clearly (e.g., one person leads the opening and key concepts, another leads the interactive element and synthesis).
 The instructor will be present but will not intervene unless necessary.

 Timeline